-I’m by no means a newcomer to online publication but have never blogged before.
-Most of what I’ve published has been accounts and analyses of information culled from pre-existing sources and experimental observation.
+My name is Cary Karp and I’m by no means a newcomer either to printed or online publication.
+However, I’ve never blogged before and have adopted the nickname stringbed for the new role (clicking on that link will show a few more autobiographical details).
+Much of what I’ve published elsewhere has been accounts and analyses of information culled from pre-existing sources and experimental observation.
 The results were always intended to enhance the understanding of the underlying subject but rarely included any subjective discussion.

-Sometimes I set aside a portion of the material gathered in such a study for inclusion in a planned later work.
-Anything still left over was placed in a growing cache of tidbits waiting for an appropriate context for their presentation.
-They were useful in the meanwhile nonetheless, typically in conversation with others who had their own stockpiles of tentative material, enabling a few more pieces of the puzzle to be put together.
+Both then and now, I often set aside a portion of the material gathered in a focused study for inclusion in a subsequent publication.
+Anything left over after its appearance was placed in a growing cache of tidbits waiting for an appropriate context for their presentation.
+They were useful in the meanwhile nonetheless, typically in conversation with others who had their own stockpiles of pending material, enabling a few more pieces of a mutually interesting puzzle to be put together.

-This blog is intended as an additional path for sharing snippets of information about the history of looped fabric assembled from sources that are not widely known.
-I ultimately intend to compile some of them into cohesive research reports.
-Serializing that process in blog posts will allow me to present greater detail than would be included in that format — and afford me the luxury of being able to make a conjectural statement or two along the way.
+This blog is intended as an additional platform for sharing snippets of information about the histories of both looped fabric and musical instruments, assembled from sources that are not widely known.
+I ultimately plan to compile much of this into cohesive research reports.
+Serializing that process here, both in academic essays and breezier blog posts, will allow me to cover a greater range of detail than would be included in a formal publication — and afford me the luxury of being able to make a conjectural statement or two along the way.